jdimauro/witch-lights/README.md

 I used an Arduino Uno to create a dedicated test rig for NeoPixel reels after soldering them; you can either do this, or load the `NeoPixel_Reel_Test` sketch on the Arduino Due.
 Either way, borrow one of the enclosure terminal boards (or make an extra one), and connect the "out" end of a waterproof cable to it, and hook the power and NeoPixel data lines to the Arduino.

 The `NeoPixel_Reel_Test` sketch runs alternating colors down the length of any NeoPixel 5-meter reel connected to it.
+The purpose of this test is to make certain there are no problems with the solders on the NeoPixel reel and 4-pin waterproof cables.

+Use the reel tester after you solder cable to every NeoPixel strip, then roll up the NeoPixel strip onto its reel and put it away in its silver bag; mark "Tested" and the date on the bag.

 ### Pulling Cable